osaxma/mid/tutorials/quick_start/README.md

 - Please note that the entire `client` library is generated code.
 You may create your own code within `lib/src` and add any export statements to `quick_starter_client.dart` but make sure not to modify the existing code or anything within `lib/mid`.

-- Finaly the example above was pretty simple but really there isn't anything extra that should be covered here.
-Just create methods -- e.g:
+- Finally the example above was pretty simple but really there isn't anything extra that should be covered here.
+Just create methods and remember you can return custom types and `mid` will serialize them for both server and client -- e.g:
     ```dart
     class App extends EndPoints {
         final Database database;

         App(this.database);

+        // return a custom type of `UserData` and `mid` will serialize it
         Future<UserData> getUserData(int uid) async {
             final user = await database.getUserById(uid);
             return user;